27.

 : Two letter region code of a navaid.Name

-: Name of airport or radio navaid.Procedure
+: Name of airport or radio navaid if available.Procedure

 : EitherSID